Vigrond/rig-obs/README.md

 ### General Idea

 Use h265/hevc to efficiently get your OBS stream off your main rig, and have another device encode it for your streaming service.

+A TCP server is setup on your streaming rig to accept your main rig's OBS stream that is efficiently encoded with hevc/h265 with minimal resource usage.

+Once it begins recieving, it can then begin encoding to h264 for popular streaming services like Twitch.

 ### Preparing your Streaming Rig